 “The Cougar Pledge is something that we hope will serve as a guide map to help students know what is expected of us,” says Jeremy Turner, president of the College’s Student Government Association (SGA).

 Alicia Caudill, executive vice president for student affairs, says College administrators engaged student groups like the SGA to create the pledge as a way to give students a voice and ownership around practices aimed at reducing the spread of COVID-19 on campus this fall.
-Due to the ongoing pandemic, the College has delayed the start of in-person instruction to Sept.
-14, 2020.

 “We have incredible students and student leaders.
 We really wanted this to come from their ideas and input, as we know our greatest success comes when students are involved in crafting our expectations and responses,” Caudill says.
 “And, the students wanted to create this pledge because they understand how important these steps are to the success of our community.”